xwmx/nb/README.md

 Description:
   Create, view, search, edit, and delete bookmarks.

-  By default, the page content is saved within the bookmark, making the bookmarked page available for full-text search.
-When `pandoc` is installed, content will be converted to Markdown.
+  By default, the html page content is saved within the bookmark, making the bookmarked page available for full-text search.
+When `pandoc` is installed and the `--convert-content` option is used, the HTML content will be converted to Markdown before saving.

   Bookmarks are identified by the `.bookmark.md` file extension.
 The bookmark URL is the first URL in the file within '<' and '>' characters: